jimporter/mopack/doc/reference/file-structure.md

   dependencies.
 These override current environment variables of the same name (e.g. from the shell).

-`deploy_paths` <span class="subtitle">*optional, default:* `null`</span>
+`deploy_dirs` <span class="subtitle">*optional, default:* `null`</span>
-: A dictionary mapping *kinds* of deploy paths to their actual paths.
-Each kind of path should be one of the [GNU directory variables][gnu-directory-vars].
-At the simplest, you can just specify the `prefix` path.
+: A dictionary mapping *kinds* of deploy directories to their actual locations.
+  Each kind should be one of the [GNU directory variables][gnu-directory-vars].
+  At the simplest, you can just specify the `prefix` variable.
 Note: the exact kinds that are supported depend on the package source and builder.

 `sources` <span class="subtitle">*optional, default:* `null`</span>
 : A dictionary of options for specific [package sources](packages.md).